ccapo/infinitedimensionalspace.github.io/_posts/2017-01-04-dynamical-chaos.md

 The two recurrence relations appear to be quite different, but they seem to produce similar chaotic behaviour.
 This recurrence formula is actually based on [Kepler's equation](https://en.wikipedia.org/wiki/Kepler%27s_equation), and in fact it is possible to solve Kepler's equation using fixed point iteration after a simple re-arrangement of the equation.
 Though the figure above does **not** display solutions to Kepler's equation, if it did then there would be a **major** discrepancy between *theory* and *observations*.

-If you find this interesting, trying playing with the code and experiment for yourself.
-And if you come across an other interesting relations, please share I'd be curious to know.
+If you find this interesting, try playing with the code and experiment for yourself.
+And if you come across an other interesting relations, feel free to share it, I'd be curious to know.